 Perhaps the most important thing when buying is to buy yarn that comes wrapped around a cardboard cone.
 These feed into your tufting gun much more smoothly and prevent any snags while you’re working.

-This Etsy shop has a particularly great selection, and ships from Canada.
 You can also, of course, wrap any yarn around an empty cardboard cone if you have one handy.

 Another absolute essential is backing cloth.
 This is the cloth that you’ll use the tufting gun on, and quality here really matters when it comes to the longevity of your rugs.